Inflectra/rapise-documentation/docs/Guide/understanding_the_script.md

 })
 ```

+### SeSOnObjectNotFound

-- **SeSOnObjectNotFound** - Final point, called when object is not found on the screen.
+Final point, called when object is not found on the screen.

 ```javascript
 SeSOnObjectNotFound(function (/**string*/ objectId, /**object*/params){